Civil-theoretical legal theory

 Law exists in different forms (such as public law with criminal law and human rights, private law, and sectoral legal forms).
 All these legal forms can be comparatively classified and analyzed within the spectrum of different levels of civility.

 Law is of fundamental importance in all societies with elements of civility.
 It can fulfill various functions, including coordination, peace and security, the preservation and development of values, freedom, legitimacy, and the control of power.
-The extent to which and in what forms law comes into being depends not only on an autopoietic legal discourse but also on other variables of varying degrees of civility.
+The extent to which and in what forms law comes into being depends not only on a self-establishing legal discourse but also on the general level of civility.
 In war, even minimal legal provisions are at risk of being lost.
-When power is largely absolute, law loses enormous significance, and in a situation dominated by individual self-interest, law easily becomes a pawn of the rich and powerful.
-Conversely, excessive legal-bureaucratic formalism can also harm the common good.
+Where power is largely absolute, law loses enormous significance, and in a situation dominated by individual self-interest, law easily becomes a pawn of the rich and powerful.
+Conversely, excessive legal and bureaucratic formalism can also harm the common good.

 Unilateral, one-dimensional thinking struggles with the two-dimensional concept of law.
 Independent law has no place in the logic of friend or foe.
 From a power-based perspective, law can only be conceived as dominant law, in accordance with the statement attributed to Karl Marx: "The dominant law is the law of the rulers."
 And in self-serving thinking (such as that of Donald Trump), law is also considered an absurdity.
 Accordingly, unilateralists attempt to relativize, undermine, and eliminate independent law.

-You can find more details on the civil-theoretical legal theory in:
+Further details on the civil-theoretical legal theory can be found in:

 Chapter 1 (Law), Special Theories of Civility (BZT 2026), pp. 7-19